Atheism and the Well-Lived Life

 - The Sixty Second Philosopher talks about his hate for Steve Jobs, preachers, hippies, ex-girlfriends, Charlie Sheen, meanderings, large egos, people who think banning Planned Parenthood is somehow a fight against atheism, and atheists who go to church.

-Louise Antony, Professor of Philosophy, University of Massachusetts Amherst
+Louise Antony, Professor of Philosophy, UMass Amherst

 Louise Antony (ed.), Philosophers Without Gods.
 (Oxford University Press, 2007)